ristoikonen/NotToDo/README.md

+﻿### See About page for steps taken to create this project

-﻿# Setup
+# Setup

-### We need a table to store data and a connection string to it.
+## We need a table to store data, users tabel and a connection string
+.
-### Create TODO table, database name is also TODO
+#### Create TODO table, database name is also TODO

 ```sh
 USE [TODO]